aanujkhurana/IOS-APP-Places/README.md

 # IOS-APP---MyPlaces
 - Ios app created using Swift
+- The App perfrom CRUD function
-- The App is simple you can find or save any location (place).
+- You can Create or Find any location (place) and create a list of saved Places.
-- The App uses Apple Maps for map, and also Location Service(when enabled).
+- The App uses AppleMaps for Map service, and also Location Service (when enabled).